 - If you weigh around 240 pounds, you will burn around 650 calories per hour rowing at a moderate pace.
 At a very vigorous pace, more than 1,000 calories burned per hour.

 These numbers are from the Harvard Health Site, but please note that these are just estimates and will be different based on the factors I mentioned earlier.

 Rowing For Calories Vs. Rowing For Meters

-Some people row to burn calories but others row to reach a certain distance.
-While it may look like we are doing the same thing, there is slight, but key, difference between us.
+Some people row to burn calories, but others row to reach a certain distance.
+While it may look like we are doing the same thing, there is a slight but critical difference between us.

 When you row for meters, every time you pull back the handle, your machine will show your distance traveled.
 When you stop rowing, the display will briefly continue to increase the number of meters you row.